-There are two options for studying with The ISCP.
-You can choose to take a step-by-step approach and study up to your particular area of interest through the modules option that is explained on this website, or you can enrol for the full 17 unit Diploma course which will enable you to qualify as a Canine Behaviour Practitioner.
+There are three options for studying with The ISCP.
+You can enrol for the full 17 unit Diploma course which will enable you to qualify as a Canine Behaviour Practitioner.
+You can take a step-by-step approach and study up to your particular area of interest through the modules option that is explained on this website.
+Or, if your interest is in complementary therapies, you can enrol for the Emotional Healing for Dogs: Bach Flower Remedies and Behaviour Therapy course.

 The Diploma course takes you through all aspects of the dog mind, instincts, behaviour and care, whether your interest in dogs is leading you towards considering a career in this field, or whether you just want to understand your dog better.This guides you through an exploration of how and why dogs think, behave and communicate as they do, and explains the steps you can take to assess and redress all forms of issues.
 The course includes the latest scientific research findings which will further help you to understand dog behaviour.

 The ISCP teaches and promotes only positive methods of working with dogs.
 Dogs are considered to be our best friends, and your study through the ISCP courses will enable you to form deeper bonds with the dogs in your care.

 The ISCP is a member of the Dog Welfare Alliance.

 * I enjoyed my studies with the ISCP tremendously.
 My assignments were returned very promptly along with encouraging or thought-provoking comments.
 I really appreciated Lisa's personal touch and the whole ethos of her approach, and it helped a great deal to have one-to-one feedback and support throughout the course, and mentoring after graduation.